reside-eng/cordova-plugin-remote-injection/README.md

 ## Features
 * Injects cordova and installed plugin JS into the webview for any remotely browsed page allowing them the same access to the cordova object and its plugins as a packaged cordova app.
 * After a developer defined interval will prompt the user if the loading of the main site is taking too long.
 The user's options are to wait or retry.
 If the user waits the prompt will be displayed again after the developer defined interval.
 If the site loads while the dialog is displayed the dialog is dismissed.
-* Support for iOS and Android platforms.
+* Support for iOS (WKWebView Only) and Android platforms.
-* Supports both UIWebView and WKWebView on iOS out of the box (added in v0.4.0).

 ## Installation
 ```bash